Financial Planning

 If you want a stable source of funds in your retirement, we can choose an annuity that works for you and accumulates growth.
 For example, let’s say you are a moderate investor.
 Annuities offer a unique opportunity to balance risk and reward.

-By providing a fixed interest rate as a safety net, annuities can allow more aggressive risks on the securities side with less financial exposure.
+With a fixed-rate safety net, annuities let you take bigger risks in the market.
 This approach offers a moderate risk profile while potentially reaping the benefits of higher returns.

 Should I Get an Annuity?

-When considering if an annuity is good or bad for you, ask who’s selling them and how they are getting paid.
+When deciding if an annuity is right for you, ask who sells it and how they receive compensation.
 If it’s an agent from a questionable firm, you might say, “I hate annuities” later.
-You want to work with a fiduciary legally obligated to serve you.
-We don’t make money on commissions—your financial success is our success.
+You want to work with a fiduciary legally obligated to act in your best interest.

 Are you truly getting the value you deserve from your financial advisor?
-It's important to assess whether they are genuinely committed to planning with you for the long term and providing the services you need.
+Make sure they’re in it for the long haul and ready to deliver the services you expect.

 Don't settle for a one-size-fits-all approach or spread yourself thin across multiple advisors.
 Look for an advisor dedicated to standing the test of time and building a lasting relationship with you.
 After all, strong relationships are key in financial planning, and we prioritize that at Asset Preservation Wealth & Tax.